Table of Contents

 By analyzing data such as waste generated, food cost, and revenue, restaurants can track their progress over time and identify areas where they can improve.

-Partnering with jalebi’s system can help restaurants save money by reducing food waste and optimizing their inventory.
+Partnering with jalebi’s system can help restaurants cut cost by reducing waste and optimizing their inventory.

 By minimizing overproduction and spoilage, restaurants can save on food costs and waste disposal fees.